Experimental observation of phase transitions of a deformed Dicke model using a reconfigurable, bi-parametric electronic platform: Acknowledgments

 \section{Acknowledgments}

-M.A.Q.-J. would like to thank the support from DGAPA-UNAM under Project UNAM-PAPIIT TA101023.
+MAQ-J thankfully acknowledges financial support by CONAHCyT under the Project CF-2023-I-1496 and by DGAPA-UNAM under the Project UNAM-PAPIIT TA101023.
 J.G.H. received partial financial support from project UNAM-PAPIIT IN109523.
 A.L.C., R.A.M. and A.R. are supported by the Spanish grants PGC2018-094180-B-I00 and PID2019-106820RB-C21 funded by Ministerio de Ciencia e Innovaci\'{o}n/Agencia Estatal de Investigaci\'{o}n MCIN/AEI/10.13039/501100011033 and FEDER ``A way of making Europe".
 A.L.C. acknowledges financial support from `la Caixa' Foundation (ID 100010434) through the fellowship LCF/BQ/DR21/11880024.
 R.J.L.-M. thankfully acknowledges financial support by DGAPA-UNAM under the project UNAM-PAPIIT IN101623.
+The Version of Record of this article is published in The European Physical Journal Plus, and is available online at https://doi.org/10.1140/epjp/s13360-023-04391-6.